CarboNet: A Finite-Time Combustion-Tolerant Compartmental Network for Tropospheric Carbon Control: Conclusion

 \section{Conclusion}

 This paper proposes CarboNet, a network of thermodynamic compartments controlled via LQRs for tropospheric carbon regulation.
-The controllers effectively reduced the $\text{CO}_2$ concentration to the pre-industrial era level and also met the net-zero target, but they tolerated $\text{CO}_2$ emissions for only 6 days.
-The tropospheric temperature stabilizes at 133 °C in 16.4 years.
-The high of this value suggests to further investigate the temperature model in collaboration with climate experts, which is left as future work along with making the control system able to tolerate the combustion for more than 6 days.
+The controllers effectively reduced the $\text{CO}_2$ concentration to the pre-industrial era level and also met the net-zero target, but tolerating $\text{CO}_2$ emissions for only 6 days.
+With the closed-loop control, the tropospheric temperature stabilizes approximately to the pre-industrial era condition, i.e., to 13.5 °C, which is 21.7 °C lower than the steady-state temperature achieved without carbon capture.
+Future research will focus on controller designs that are able to tolerate the combustion for more than 6 days as well as consider more accurate models of the dynamics of the tropospheric temperature to produce more accurate predictions.